Applicants can reapply for the Supplemental Respite Grant Program every 60 days.

 Read the Overview, and Policy and Procedure Document

-This explains all of the eligibility requirements, application procedures, and additional resources to help you apply.
+This four-page document explains the eligibility requirements, application procedures, additional resources, and program terms and conditions.

 Eligibility Criteria Form (ECF)